19hours/sg-statutes/Acts/Charities Act.md

 [34/2010 wef 01/03/2011]

-(7) The Commissioner may, when considering the resolution, require the charity trustees to provide additional information or explanation —
+(7) The Commissioner may, when considering the resolution, require the governing board members to provide additional information or explanation —

 (a) as to the circumstances in and by reference to which they have determined to act under this section; or